ginny100/ginny100/README.md

 <div align="center">
     <img width="80%" src="./assets/quote1.jpeg">
 </div>

+📖 I first learned to code at the beginning of <b>2019</b> as I switched my major from Art to Computer Science in college, but I literally had no luck with this major 🤯 I could not have hated coding more than I did 😕

+📖 Not until August <b>2021</b> did I ACTUALLY start learning programming and coding in a way that worked out well for me 🧐 I finally knew how to learn coding by trial and error 🤓

+📖 I officially became a Software Engineer in August <b>2022</b> after managing to get out of college 3 months before that 🙏🏻

-📖 I enjoy learning new technologies and new programming languages by making something from scratch step by step as well as working on real world projects 🛠
+📖 Now, I enjoy learning new technologies and new programming languages by making something from scratch step by step as well as working on real world projects 🛠

 📖 <b>Self-learning</b> is one of the most important and enjoyable parts of my life.
 I soon found out that GitHub is such a good place for me to record my never-ending learning journey from a technophobe to a technophile 🔥 To me, it is my open learning journal where I can not only keep my notes and references while learning new technical stuff but also share them with others who may find them helpful 📔